andrewGhazi/bayesianMPRA/README.md

 # bayesianMPRA
 An analytical framework for MPRA data with two main goals:
-1. Provide a fully Bayesian, generative statistical model for the raw count data with an empirical prior
+1. Provide a fully Bayesian, generative statistical model for the raw count data
-2. Integrate genomic annotations to provide an informative empirical prior
+2. Integrate genomic annotations to provide an informative empirical prior to increase the statistical power of the analysis in an interpretable way

 This package is still evolving and may be broken at times.
 If you run into a problem please create an issue on this github page.